mutexre/BagIterator/README.md

 # "True" random access iterator &amp; random_inserter

-The aim of this project is to provide convenience iterators for shuffled access and insertion.
+The aim of this repository is to provide convenience iterators for shuffled access and insertion.
 The first one is a "true_random_access_iterator" that allows accessing any container at a randomly selected location.
 The position iterator is pointing at is randomly shuffled when iterator is incremented.
 In other words, new position is choosen to be equal to random() % size(container).
 The iterator is a forward iterator and it only supports increment operation.
 It allows one to write code like this:

 ```c++
 size_t seed = std::chrono::system_clock::now().time_since_epoch().count();